This is the third in a three part post. Please see Part 1 and Part 2. All related posts can be found in the category ‘Death in my Family‘.

 About a month after Dad was first admitted to the hospital, about four days before Christmas, Dad stopped eating and taking liquids.
 The doctors asked me if I wanted him to be fed and hydrated intravenously.
-I told them ‘no’, to let nature take its course.
+I told them no, to let nature take its course and simply keep him comfortable.
 I knew that without food or water, he would not likely last a week.
 A healthy person can last more than a week, yes, but not someone in his condition.

 I was alone now, and Christian Science was no longer any comfort to me.
 I knew I was rapidly drifting away, but at that point I didn’t think I’d completely leave, let alone ever speak out against it.

 Please see the epilogue to this post for additional reflections on this story.